Shikoku Henro Glossary

-Ban means number and gai means outside.
+“Ban” means number and “gai” means outside.
 Bangai could mean any of the hundreds of temples and shrines in Shikoku other than the 88 main temples.
-However, when Bangai is spoken or written about today in connection with the Shikoku Pilgrimage Route, it usually refers to the 20 temples historically associated with the pilgrimage route.
-The Bangais are not visited by many pilgrims, often due to time constraints.
+However, when bangai is talked or written about today in connection with the Shikoku Pilgrimage, it usually refers to the 20 temples historically associated with the pilgrimage route.
+The bangais are not visited by many pilgrims, often because of time limitations.

 - bekkaku 別格

 - “More correct” name for the 20 subsidiary temples, in the meaning of exceptional, out of line.

 - “Great teacher”, this refers to Kobō Daishi.

 - daishidō 大師堂

 - Hall dedicated to the worship of Kōbō Daishi.
 Pilgrims pray their sutras in front of this hall.

 - dōgyōninin 同行 二人

 - “Two on the way together”.
 Meaning that a pilgrim never walks the Shikoku pilgrimage alone.
 He is accompanied by Kūkai.

 “dōgyōninin 同行 二人” will be encountered daily on your walk.
 On signposts and signs, on your pilgrimage equipment and at temples.